openhive-network/hivemind/tests/api_tests/hivemind/tavern/bridge_api_patterns/get_account_posts/_readme.txt

   "observer": "{account}"

-     optional (can be skipped or passed empty), ignored for "blog", "feed" and "replies", otherwise when passed has to point to valid account used to fill blacklist stats and mark posts of authors blacklisted by observer (looks like it might be a bug since blacklist is applied to places where it makes no sense, while it is ignored where it would make sense to apply it)
-     (update: still WIP, for the time being observer is basically ignored) }
+     optional (can be skipped or passed empty).
+     If observer is specified, then in every sort case result will be supplemented with observer's blacklist.
+     In case of sort by replies or feed, posts created by author muted by observer should not be visible, In case of sort by blog, posts, payout or comments, posts created by authors muted by observer should be marked as gray.
+}